Ben-Chapman/EVFinder/docs/add_new_vehicle.md

 ## Finding and Understanding a Manufacturer’s Inventory API
-This is usually as simple as performing a web search for something like "\<manufacturer\> inventory search".
+This is usually as simple as performing a web search for something like "\<manufacturer\> inventory search.
 Follow the search results until you end up on a manufacturer's website, which enables you to search for their vehicles given a zip code and ideally a search radius.
 Ensure you have a web proxy application running, or DevTools is open and capturing traffic.